Besugo03/inu-diffusion/notes.md

 Functions for the app the api provides :

-- Image Recreator (from Gelbooru tag)
+x Image Recreator (from Gelbooru tag)
   - To implement danbooru for the same
   - To implement DeepBooru interrogation to enrich image tags
     - Should have an option to either use local model or remotely hosted ones like on huggingface